-Young children with autistic-like behaviors or with a suspected diagnosis of autism are currently a "burning" topic in Switzerland, as in the whole world, because in recent years the numbers of such children are increasing rapidly in an alarming way.
+Young children with autistic-like behaviors or a suspected diagnosis of autism are currently a "burning" issue all over the world, as in recent years the numbers of such children are rapidly increasing in an alarming way.

 There are also many educational and therapeutic approaches to how best to deal with these children and their behaviors.
 Roughly speaking, these can be divided into 3 categories:

 Behavior-oriented behaviorist approacheswhose main strategy is operant conditioning to train desired adapted behavior by means of preconceived programs (e.g. ABA/Applied Behaviour Analysis).

 - Biologically oriented measures, trying to influence the symptoms through diet, nutritional supplements and pharmacological means

 - Relationship-oriented approachesincluding 'parent-implemented approaches', the goal of which is to address, in a non-directive and child-centered manner, the core deficits and developmental delays that underlie the symptoms.

 The main difficulties of children with autism spectrum disorder (ASD) are known to be in the area of communication and relationships, e.g.